HAMZATURTUS/ctf/cryptography/MetaCTF/maydaymayday.md

     return xor(text, key)
 ```

-I had some trouble reversing phonetic_decode() until I realised that phonetic_encode() handles each character separately so brute force would be an easier approach.
+I had some trouble reversing phonetic_decode() until I realised that phonetic_encode() processes each character separately so brute force would be an easier approach.

 ### solve.py
 ```py